solo-io/supergloo/docs/content/reference/cli/meshctl_demo_istio-multicluster_init.md

 We recommend allocating at least 8GB of RAM for Docker.

-This command will bootstrap 2 clusters, one of which will run the Service Mesh Hub management-cluster as well as Istio, and the other will just run Istio.
+This command will bootstrap 2 clusters, one of which will run the Service Mesh Hub management-plane as well as Istio, and the other will just run Istio.

 ```